Real Life UP Movie House & House That Can Fly

-After getting approval from Disney, Bangerter Homes and a team of subcontractors painstakingly made a replica of the movie house down to each and every detail including the weather vane, the front door, the light above the door, mail box, and the garden hose.
-Building a real life cartoon house is an adventure, venture on and see the results.
+After getting approval from Disney, Bangerter Homes and a team of subcontractors painstakingly made a replica of the UP movie house down to each and every detail including the weather vane, front door, light above the door, mailbox, and garden hose.

-Some of the surrounding property owners were hoping the UP house would be repainted a more muted tone to comply with the homeowners association, but not all of them felt this way and realized that if it is painted then its uniqueness will be gone and there would be nothing special about the house or their neighborhood.
-I would have a hard time asking the new owners to repaint their darling “UP” house, wouldn’t you?
+Some of the surrounding property owners were hoping the house would be repainted in a more muted tone to comply with the homeowners association, but not all of them felt this way and realized that if it is painted then its uniqueness will be gone and there would be nothing special about the house or their neighborhood.
+I would have a hard time asking the new owners to repaint their darling UP house, wouldn’t you?

 Lift Off.
 It took a lot of work to get everything balanced just right to get the house flying straight up and level.
 I am thinking of this as an extra, extra large hot air balloon ride, but it’s a flying house, pinch me, it is a flying house.

 There it goes.
 I wonder if someone not connected with the experiment saw this flying house on the morning of its flight, and I wonder what they would have thought.
 I picture them rubbing their eyes to make sure they are seeing what they are seeing.
 Just incredible.
-There is an UP house video on National Geographic to watch to get the full effect or youtube here.
+There is an Up house video on National Geographic to watch to get the full effect on youtube here.